-All flat mail and packages transported via major carriers (i.e. USPS, UPS, FedEx, DHL, and Amazon) are received by central receiving at UT Mail Services.
-These items are scanned, sorted, and redistributed by UT Mail Services staff to departments and students.
-This reduces commercial traffic, increases pedestrian safety, and provides a sole source unit for package tracking.
+All flat mail and packages transported via major carriers (i.e., USPS, UPS, FedEx, DHL, and Amazon) are received by central receiving at UT Mail Services.
+UT Mail Services scans, sorts, and redistributes these items to departments and students, which reduces commercial traffic, increases pedestrian safety, and provides a sole source unit for package tracking.

 Absolutely!
-Students will receive an email from UTK Mail Room (and text message if you opt in) informing you of a package pickup at one of three package locker locations accessible 24/7.
+You will receive an email from UTK Mail Room (and text message if you opt-in) informing you of a package pickup at one of three package locker locations accessible 24/7.
 Student mail can be retrieved from your mailbox in your assigned residence hall.

-Although you may receive a delivery notification from one of these providers, it will not be ready for pickup until you receive a notification from UTK Mail Room.
-Visit UT Mail Services tracking system to track the delivery status of your package.
+Although you may receive a delivery notification from one of these providers, your package will not be available for pick-up until you receive a notification from the UTK Mail Room.
+Visit the UT Mail Services tracking system to track the delivery status of your package.

-Contact UT Mail Services with the correct delivery information and we will attempt to correct upon receiving it.
+Contact UT Mail Services with the correct delivery information, and we will attempt to correct the it upon receiving the package.

 No problem.
-Simply contact UT Mail Services and provide us your information and we’ll place a temporary hold on your shipment.
+Simply contact UT Mail Services and provide us with your information, and we’ll place a temporary hold on your shipment.
 See our Package Retention Policy for more details.

 Unfortunately, the three package locker locations are for on-campus residential students only.
-If you have moved off campus, use your new shipping address, which will be delivered by the associated carrier.
+Please be sure to update your new shipping address for future deliveries.

-All student packages must be delivered to one of the package locker locations or, in the case of oversized packages, medications, etc., will be delivered to the student’s residence hall.
+All student packages must be delivered to one of the package locker locations, or, in the case of oversized packages, medications, etc., packages will be delivered to the student’s residence hall.

 Our package training software receives a daily data feed from UT Housing with all students assigned by residence hall.
 Each residence hall is assigned to a specific package locker location, so even if you move to a different residence hall, we’ll still be able to identify you in the system.